Lsnsh/lines-of-code-checker/README.md

-# code-line-count-check
+# lines-of-code-checker

-`code-line-count-check` is a NodeJS command-line tool for checking files in a specified directory that exceed a specified number of lines, and outputting the results to the console or a log file.
+`lines-of-code-checker` is a NodeJS command-line tool for checking files in a specified directory that exceed a specified number of lines, and outputting the results to the console or a log file.

 Read this in other languages: English | [简体中文](./README-zh-CN.md)